800.367.6515

 Captain Smiley Fishing Charters

 Large group charters will offer group trips for 2 to 10 boats.
 Each boat can hold 3-4 people for a total of up to 40 people.
 This is a great opportunity to take your family or friends.
 There are several different captains who all specialize in practical and technical experience.
-Check out their website for more information on charters
+Check out their website for more information on charters.

 Fishing charters are a popular option for visitors who are seeking a true fishing adventure.
-Keep in mind the cost of the charter usually covers everything from the gas for the boat, high-end fishing gear, all boat maintenance, bail, and cleaning in addition to the local expertise of your captain and crew.
+Keep in mind the cost of the charter usually covers everything from the gas for the boat, high-end fishing gear, all boat maintenance, bail, and cleaning, in addition to the local expertise of your captain and crew.

 Tips For Fishing & What You Can Catch